wattgod/gravel-landing-page-project/docs/COURSE_BREAKDOWN_RESEARCH.md

 When researching a race for the landing page generator, identify 3-5 **KEY SUFFERING ZONES** where the course gets spicy.
 These should be specific, sourced, and actionable—not generic milestones.

+Also included: **Random Facts Quality Standards** for ensuring facts are memorable and substantive, not just boring stats.

 ## What to Research

 ### Key Elements to Find: